00:00:00:00 - 00:00:31:12

 00:18:38:21 - 00:19:12:08

 By then.
-It's a little bit late, so I would be going and having a chat with your accountant nice and early and saying, What can I be doing this year to optimize my tax position and then you've got time to actually execute on that advice.
+It's a little bit late, so I would be going and having a chat with your accountant nice and early and saying, What can I be doing this year to optimise my tax position and then you've got time to actually execute on that advice.
 So for teachers, is salary sacrifice an option?
 It is.
 It'll depend on your employer as to what arrangements are available to you, But generally speaking, salary sacrificing voluntary contributions into your super should be available for all teachers, but check with your employer.

 00:19:12:10 - 00:19:30:19